Blog

 Mortgage Insurance Options

 Mortgage Insurance covers the risk a lender takes on, in a case a borrower defaults on their loan.
-On a conventional loan, a home buyer might pay private mortgage insurance to a private company.
-There are six mortgage insurance companies nationally.
+On a conventional loan, a home buyer pays private mortgage insurance (PMI).
+There are six mortgage insurance companies nationally and they set pricing for MI based upon risk, and the most important factors are credit score and down payment amount.
+Down payments start at 3% down but MI costs decrease at 5%, 10%, and 15% down.
+There is no MI at 20% down.
+On a conventional owner occupied loan, conventional mortgage insurance is removable and can drop either automatically or via appeal.
 Here’s info on how you can remove mortgage insurance after-the-fact.

-On a government loan (FHA, VA, USDA), mortgage insurance is paid by the borrower to the government.
+On a government loan (FHA, VA, USDA), mortgage insurance is paid by the borrower to the government and the government sets the pricing.

 Prepaid/Upfront MI: You can prepay a fee upfront to avoid mortgage insurance for the life of the loan.
 For example, on a $500,000 loan with 10% down, with a 760+ credit score, the prepayment of mortgage insurance would cost today about .69-.87%.
 This is in lieu of paying mortgage insurance of .15-.28%/year.
 If you own the property for over 3-4 years, prepaying MI makes sense.
 While the cost of the upfront mortgage insurance varies with down payment and credit score and loan amount, the 3-4 year break even time period usually holds true.